evansabove/carbon-intensity-sdk/README.md

 The original documentation for the Carbon Intensity API can be found [here](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v2-0-0).

 ## Terms of Use
-Ensure you abide by the terms of use for the Carbon Intensity API.
+It is your responsibility to nsure you abide by the terms of use for the Carbon Intensity API.
 You can find them [here](https://carbonintensity.org.uk/terms/).